Lines of Torres Vedras: Preservation and restoration

 Substantial portions of the Lines survive today, albeit in most cases in a heavily decayed condition due to past removal of stones.
 Apart from some limited restoration of Fort St. Vincent in the 1960s the Lines had effectively lain abandoned from the end of the Peninsular War to the beginning of this millennium.
 In 2001 the six municipalities covered by the Lines (Torres Vedras, Mafra, Sobral de Monte Agraço, Arruda dos Vinhos, Loures and Villa Franca de Xira), together with agencies of what is now the Direção-Geral do Património Cultural (Directorate-General for Cultural Heritage - DGPC), and the Direção dos Serviços de Engenharia (Directorate of Military Engineering) signed a protocol to protect, restore and sustain the Lines.
 However, initial work was limited due to lack of resources.
 With the bicentennial of the Lines fast approaching the six municipalities set up an inter-municipal platform to move things forward and decided to apply for funding through the EEA and Norway Grants programme.
 Funding was granted in 2007.

 EEA grants met the costs of 110 projects, while the municipalities funded the work at another 140 sites.
 Work involved included removal of excess vegetation, creation or restoration of access, archaeological studies, setting up of information boards, establishment of walking routes, and a Visitors' Centre in each municipality.
 This conservation work was awarded the European Union Prize for Cultural Heritage / Europa Nostra Awards in 2014.

-The Leonel Trindade Municipal Museum, Torres Vedras in the centre of the town has a room dedicated to "The Lines" with a good display of information boards and artefacts.
+The Leonel Trindade Municipal Museum, Torres Vedras in the centre of the town has a room dedicated to "The Lines" with a display of information boards and artefacts.
 A short distance from the museum just outside of the town, Fort of São Vicente and the Fort of Olheiros have been well conserved, with the former having a visitors' centre open Tue-Sun 10-1pm and 2-6pm.
 The visitors' centre has well-produced historic wall displays and a 20 min video.
 Other information centres along the lines are: